lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 *print(type(tenant))
 ```

-.box[What type do we use to grab and say:<br/>Here, this instance is a tenant?]
+.box[What type do we use to grab and say:<br/>Here, this object is a tenant?]

 ???
 Here we'll have to explain that an instance of a model might not be sufficient.